-The Netflix romantic comedies hot list: From The Kissing Booth 2 to Isn’t It Romantic - our pick of the top Netflix Original chick-flicks
+The Netflix romantic comedies Hot List: From Heartstopper to Isn’t It Romantic - our pick of the top rom-com movies and TV shows

-From Someone Great to Always Be My Maybe - we round up the top Netflix Original romantic comedies, chick-flicks and teen romance films to watch in the UK.
+From Someone Great to Always Be My Maybe - we round up the top Netflix Original romantic comedies, chick-flicks and teen romance films and TV shows to watch in the UK.

 Netflix resurrected rom-coms in 2018 by breathing new life into a fading genre.

 In an interview with The Hollywood Reporter, the heads of the streamer's film division revealed that they revived romantic comedies after spotting a huge gap in the market for their audience.

 Now, there are tons of romantic comedy films on Netflix - from Young Adult (YA) adaptations and teen high school movies, to smart and satirical chick-flicks and upmarket romance films.

 From Heartstopper and Isn’t It Romantic to Someone Great and To All The Boys I’ve Loved Before, here’s our list of Netflix's best chick flicks, teen romance and romantic comedy films and TV shows.